Basic Infant Care for New Parents: Feeding, Sleep & Hygiene Guide (2026)

 Emotional Attachment and Infant Stimulation

-The positive contact, eye contact, and verbal interaction are crucial in the development of the brain.
+The positive contact, eye contact and verbal interaction are crucial in the development of the brain.

-The methods of assisting bonding are:
+The methods of helping the bonding are:

 • Giving in to the signs of your baby.